 The Constitution of India is the supreme law of India.
 Parliament of India cannot make any law which violates the Fundamental Rights enumerated under the Part III of the Constitution.
-The Parliament of India has been empowered to amend the Constitution under Article 368, however, it cannot use this power to change the -basic structurell of the constitution, which has been ruled and explained by the Supreme Court of India in its historical judgments.
-The Constitution of India reflects the idea of Constitutionalismll - a modern and progressive concept historically developed by the thinkers of -liberalismll - an ideology which has been recognized as one of the most popular politicalideology and result of historical struggles against arbitrary use of sovereign power by state.
-The historic revolutions in France, England, America and particularly European Renaissance and Reformation movement have resulted into progressive legal reforms in the form of -constitutionalismll in many countries.
+The Parliament of India has been empowered to amend the Constitution under Article 368, however, it cannot use this power to change the basic structure of the constitution, which has been ruled and explained by the Supreme Court of India in its historical judgments.
+The Constitution of India reflects the idea of Constitutionalism - a modern and progressive concept historically developed by the thinkers of liberalism - an ideology which has been recognized as one of the most popular politicalideology and result of historical struggles against arbitrary use of sovereign power by state.
+The historic revolutions in France, England, America and particularly European Renaissance and Reformation movement have resulted into progressive legal reforms in the form of constitutionalism in many countries.
 The Constitution of India was made by borrowing models and principles from many countries including United Kingdom and America.

 The Constitution of India is not only a legal document but it also reflects social, political and economic perspectives of the Indian Society.
-It reflects India, s legacy of -diversity.
+It reflects India, s legacy of diversity.
 It has been said that Indian constitution reflects ideals of its freedom movement; however, few critics have argued that it does not truly incorporate our own ancient legal heritage and cultural values.
-No law can be -static and therefore the Constitution of India has also been amended more than one hundred times.
+No law can be statical and therefore the Constitution of India has also been amended more than one hundred times.
 These amendments reflect political, social and economic developments since the year 1950.
 The Indian judiciary and particularly the Supreme Court of India has played an historic role as the guardian of people.
-It has been protecting not only basic ideals of the Constitution.
-The judicial activism of the Supreme Court of India and its historic contributions has been recognized throughout the world and it gradually madeit -as one of the strongest court in the world.
+It has been protecting not only basic ideals of the Constitution but also strengthened the same through progressive interpretations of the text of the Constitution.
+The judicial activism of the Supreme Court of India and its historic contributions has been recognized throughout the world and it gradually madeit as one of the strongest court in the world.